FAQ: Before You Arrive

 They remain encouraging, but there is never any guarantee of immediate employment.
 That holds true for grads seeking work in any medium - print, broadcast, and online.
-Yet, at graduation time in May 2012, just under 75 percent of our students had post-graduation employment plans.
-In recent years, the biggest single block of graduates found jobs in digital media with newspapers close behind, followed by magazines, television and radio, wire services, and alternative weeklies.
-These jobs ranged from short internships and long-term fellowships to full-time jobs, part time and freelance with a small handful going on to another educational or degree program.
+Yet, at graduation time in May 2013, just under 75 percent of our students had post-graduation employment plans.
+This includes students who went back to their old jobs, who continued in another academic degree program, who elected to freelance, who took jobs and internships, or who took time off for personal reasons.
+In recent years, the biggest block of graduates found jobs and internships in the digital space with newspapers, magazines, television and radio close behind, followed by wire services, and alternative weeklies.
 The number of employed graduates increases with each passing month post-graduation.

 I’ve heard the refrain, “To get a job, leave New York!”
 So where do grads find jobs, and where are the best prospects?

 Everywhere!
 Our graduates have recently landed jobs in major cities other than New York like Los Angeles, San Francisco, Boston, Miami and smaller markets such as Columbus, Ohio, Bend, Ore., Jackson Hole, Wyo., Fort Bend, Ind., Durango, Col., and Biloxi, Miss.
 Students also found jobs in Germany, Japan, Dubai, Lebanon, Thailand, Israel, Argentina, Mexico, Costa Rica, Chile, Colombia, Russia, Turkey, England, Thailand, Canada, India and more.